 The production team for this annual report endeavored to make this report user friendly.
-If you have comments or questions about the format, you may forward your comments to the Santa Clara County Planning Division.
-For the 18th annual reporting period, Kavitha Kumar, was the project manager for the Santa Clara County Planning Division for the Stanford University environmental mitigation monitoring and reporting program.
+If you have comments or questions about the format, you may forward your comments to the County of Santa Clara Planning Office.
+For the 19th annual reporting period Kavitha Kumar and Charu Ahluwalia were the project managers for the County of Santa Clara Planning Office, for the Stanford University environmental mitigation monitoring and reporting program.

-Specific questions regarding this report or the Stanford Community Plan, 2000 GUP or the Environmental Impact Report may be directed to:

-Kavitha Kumar, Senior Planner/Stanford University Program Manager.
-Email: kavitha.kumar@pln.sccgov.org.
+Specific questions regarding this report or the Stanford Community Plan, General Use Permit or the Environmental Impact Report may be directed to: Kavitha Kumar, Senior Planner (email: kavitha.kumar@pln.sccgov.org) or Charu Ahluwalia, Associate Planner (email: charu.ahluwalia@pln.sccgov.org).